-There are two ways of configuring log4j logging in WSO2 Carbon products: you can manually edit the
+There are two ways to configure log4j logging in WSO2 API Manager.
+You can manually edit the

 log4j.properties file using the management console.
 However, if you modify the